-However this time when we stepped in, the place seemed dark and gloomy, with one old drunkard the only customer.
+However this time when we stepped in, the place seemed dark and gloomy, with one old drunkard the only occupant.

-As we had hoped, there was a big old auberge there, full of people having lunch on the balcony at the back, which had a lovely view onto the trees beside the canal.
+As we had hoped, there was a grand old auberge there, full of people having lunch on the balcony at the back, which had a lovely view onto the trees beside the canal.

-The pont-canal was high and very long, crossing the Allier only a few hundrd metres from its junction with the Loire, the so-called Bec d’Allier.
+The pont-canal was high and very long, crossing the Allier only a few hundred metres from its junction with the Loire, the so-called Bec d’Allier.

 There was no danger of getting lost, as we were still on the Way of Vézelay.